From the Program Director

 - Weekend format (two weekends per month, Friday evening and Saturday during the day)

-- Master's degree and credential programs offered in two locations: Thousand Oaks and the Central Coast Learning Center located in Orcutt
+- Master's degree and credential programs offered in three locations: Thousand Oaks, Santa Maria, and Woodland Hills

 - Expert faculty of full-time professors and highly regarded practicing educational leaders